alizay1/alizay1/README.md

 ![beach](https://github.com/alizay1/alizay1/assets/101383537/b81e2d60-ef3e-46c9-b722-917fd5cc7af8)

 Hello, I'm Alice, a recent gradaute student!
 This portfilio showcases projects I have done in school and on the side.
-I have experience using R, SQL, Excel, and Python.

 <!--
 **alizay1/alizay1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.